essykings/python-datetime/README.md

 ### How to get the current date and time

 As we have seen above, the datetime module is available to do this.
-We will start by importing the datetime class form the datetime module then use it to create a datetime object as shown below.
-Python provides the now() method from the datetime class which gives us the local date and time.
+We'll start by importing the datetime class form the datetime module then use it to create a datetime object, as shown below.
+Python provides the now() method from the datetime class, which gives us the local date and time.

 ```python
 import datetime